davidpirogov/investingclarity/passive.md

-# Sensible ETF Investment Strategy
+# Passive ETF Investment Strategy

 The intent of this strategy is to be applicable to general public who want to invest without worrying about the status of investments.